SoftwareEngineeringTeam3/Corona-Vaccine-Community/README.md

 **participation actors**:

-initiated by Vaccination Completion Person
+initiated by Vaccination Officials

 Vaccination Expectation Person get information

 **flow of events:**

-1. Vaccination Completion Person enters information such as what underlying diseases he or she is suffering from and what medicines he or she took.
+1. Vaccination Officials enters information such as what underlying diseases he or she is suffering from and what medicines he or she took.

    1-1.
-CVC delivers information of Vaccination Completion Person to the Vacation Expection person.
+CVC delivers information of Vaccination Officials to the Vacation Expection person.

 2. The Vacation Expression Person obtains information such as the underlying diseases and medication of the Vacation Completion Person provided by CVC and compares it with his or her case.

 **Entry condition:**

-Vaccination Completion Person enters information such as his or her underlying disease and taking medicine.
+Vaccination Officials enters information such as his or her underlying disease and taking medicine.

 **Exit condition:**